vinstic-myshell/myshell-doc-en/trabaja-con-nosotros/products.md

 Job Requirements:

-* Bachelor's degree in computer science, human-computer interaction, or related field
+* Bachelor's degree in Computer Science, Human-Computer Interaction, or related field
 * 3+ years of product management or related experience, focusing on user interaction experience
-* Familiar with user research, user experience design, and interaction design knowledge and tools
+* Familiarity with user research, user experience design, and interaction design knowledge and tools
 * Good communication and interpersonal relationship building skills
-* Excellent project management and organizational skills
+* Exceptional project management and organizational skills
 * Ability to work independently and collaboratively in a fast-paced environment
-* Fluent in both Chinese and English speaking and writing skills
+* Fluent in both Chinese and English, both spoken and written

-If you are passionate about user interaction experience design, we look forward to your joining.
+If you are passionate about user interaction experience design, we look forward to having you join our team.

 Resume submission: rick@myshell.ai; Telegram: @x64rick